-We all dream of being behind the wheels of a brand new Adrian Newey or a Rory Byrne-engined race car, but never get much impetus to follow our passion so here is the hot scoop of how to become the next super champ behind the wheels.
+Become a CHAMPION DRIVER!
+We all dream of being behind the wheels of a brand new Adrian Newey or a Rory Byrne-engined race car.
+But we never get much impetus to follow our passion.
+So here is the hot scoop of how to become the next super champ behind the wheels.

 - Go Kart- With the IPL fever sweating down and out to the next big movie release date of a biography, it has been excruciatingly painful to see that we are forgetting to encash our future in the niche sports that the country is zipping onto fast and furious.
 In case you had a thing for fast cars.
 Start with karting.
-It helps in practising with the racing lines and also develops a reflex of the muscles besides exercising the ribs and the breathing mechanism.
+It helps in practising with the racing lines and also develops a reflex of the muscles.
+It also helps in exercising the ribs and the breathing mechanism.

-- FMSCI (Federation of Motor Sports Clubs of India) license is a mandate for being a professional at what you are aiming to do in the racing track.
-Anybody who is eight years old is eligible for the license provided their parents attest to the participation and the trade.
+- FMSCI (Federation of Motor Sports Clubs of India)- This license is a mandate for being a professional at what you are aiming to do in the racing track.
+Anybody who is eight years or older is eligible for the license provided their parents attest to the participation and the trade.
 Besides membership of the karting fraternity take the race drivers a long way.

-The track driving is an important trick to learn and one can do that by grabbing that wheel at 9 and 3 but not on 6 and 7.
+The track driving is an important trick to learn.
+One can do that by grabbing that wheel at 9 and 3 but not on 6 and 7.
 This means that there is no overlap of hands.
 The fingers should not be sliding on the wheels.
 This means that one should keep their hands on the sides of the wheel.

-Face the weather if you want to become a seasoned race car driver, you should be ready to be going under the weather.
-This means that no matter what the wind, rain or light conditions are, your tyres should not screech out of exhaustion.
-Your hands behind the wheels should beam with the confidence that is there on any other day rather than getting to a level where you reel out between lanes and lose control.
+Face the weather – If you want to become a seasoned race car driver, you should be ready to be going under the weather.
+This means that no matter what the wind, rain or light conditions are, your tyres should‘nt screech out of exhaustion.
+Your hands behind the wheels should beam with the confidence that is there on any other day.
+And not getting to a level where you reel out between lanes and lose control.

-Keep Checking the Fluid Balance as a norm because an average race driver loses about 3 litres from his body in all his laps collectively.
+Keep Checking the Fluid Balance as a norm.
+An average race driver loses about 3 litres from his body in all his laps collectively.
 Drivers can lose up to 4 kgs due to the extreme g-forces and that should be replenished post the race.
-The psycho-motor correlation can seriously get affected because of not maintaining enough mineral to the fluid ratio in your body so it is important that one should start in taking a lot of fluid in his system prior to revving up the engines and sitting in the cockpit.
+The psycho-motor correlation can seriously get affected because of not maintaining enough mineral to the fluid ratio in your body.
+So, it is important that one start taking a lot of fluid in prior to revving up the engines and sitting in the cockpit.